EvictionLab/eviction-lab-website/content/eviction-tracking/columbus-oh.md

 Eviction filings in Cleveland were slightly below average in January and February of this year.<sup>1</sup> Filings dropped dramatically in March and have been near zero since then.

 1. Average eviction filings taken from Eviction Lab data for 2012, 2013, and 2015
-2. Filing data for 2020 collected by [January Advisors](https://www.januaryadvisors.com/)
+2. Filing data for 2020 provided by the [Franklin County Municipal Court](http://www.fcmcclerk.com/reports/evictions)